How to set up android app push notifications with PushEngage

 Setup Firebase Project

-2. Click Add Project or select an existing project.
+2. You need to then click Add Project or select an existing project.
 Skip to step 4 if you choose an existing project.

-1. Enter a project name and click Continue.
-On the next screen click Create project
+3. Enter a project name and click Continue.
+On the next screen, click Create project with all details mentioned.

-1. Click on the Android icon to add an Android app in the project.
+4. Click on the Android icon to add an Android app to the project.

-1. On the following screen enter your Android applications package name and give the name of the Android App you are trying to integrate and click register.
+5. On the following screen, enter your Android applications package name give the name of the Android App you are trying to integrate, and click register.

-Once you have created the project in Firebase you can then move ahead to integrate the Firebase server key and sender ID in PushEngage dashboard.
+Once you have created the project in Firebase, you can then integrate the sender ID in the PushEngage dashboard.

-5. Copy the App ID required to initialize the PushEngage Android SDK in your app.
+4. Copy the App ID required to initialize the PushEngage Android SDK in your application.

 Adding SDK Dependencies